nqzero/reactive-bench/README.md

 Some cleanup is warranted before adding a new use case, so creating an issue first would be beneficial.

+An Akka implementation would be especially welcomed.

 #### Todo

 * clean up the scenario selection / configuration code
+* (in-progress) add a multiple-consumer mailbox to kilim (part of the motivation for this benchmark was to understand the limitations of kilim)
+* the "Fair" implementations have better worst-case performance, eg to a DOS
+  - would like to capture that more explicitly in one of the modes
+* tuning, tuning, tuning
+* understand the inconsistent back-pressure performance
+* add a single-threaded RxJava implementation with back pressure
+* base results on worst case timing, as opposed to median timing